gromacs/gromacs/docs/doxygen/lib/wrapperbinary.md

 reStructuredText help for the commands, which in turn is used to generate man and HTML help.
 Internally, this executes `gmx help -export rst`, which triggers special handling in the internal help module.
+See documentation for
+\linktodevmanual{build-system,special targets in the build system} for details of which targets to use for generating the documentation..

 If this option is set, the help module loops through all the modules in the binary, writing help for each into a separate file.
 The help module writes